eden-yl/library-app/README.md

-# 📚 The Grand Tour of Libraries Web Service (Dockerized)
+# 📚 The Grand Tour of Libraries Web Service (Dockerised)

 A minimalist web service built with Flask that showcases beautiful libraries worldwide, now containerized using Docker for simplified deployment and environment consistency.